LinkedIn details how it keeps new features from promoting inequality

 In a newly published paper, LinkedIn describes the internal approach it’s taken to pairing product testing with economic metrics to lower users’ barriers to networking opportunities.
 The company claims that across thousands of A/B tests it analyzed, the approach reshaped research and design practices across teams, increasing understanding of the underlying causes of inequality.

-As the coauthors of the paper point out, even products that appear to have been designed in a “responsible” or “fair” way based on assumptions of parity can drive a wedge between users.
+As the coauthors of the paper point out, even products that appear to have been designed in a “responsible” or “fair” way, based on assumptions of parity, can drive a wedge between users.
 For instance, an app update that improves overall engagement but runs slowly on older devices might affect members across demographic categories in a manner that doesn’t appear in a typical A/B test, because traditional A/B testing looks at averages focused on an idealized “average user.”

 LinkedIn’s solution taps experimentation platforms to analyze product changes, AI model revisions, and internal business decisions, with the goal of measuring the effect on real-world users.
 It complements the hundreds of A/B tests LinkedIn runs each day, which track thousands of variables from visual changes in apps to improvements in recommendation algorithms.

 Starting last year, LinkedIn says it began tracking the inequality impact of the experiments on core business and member value metrics.
-It also created a special multidisciplinary team that discusses the impact of notable experiments, and which invites the owners of
+It also created a special multidisciplinary team that discusses the impact of notable experiments, and that invites the owners of the products to a working session to discuss the impact.

 Each experiment started with the questions: